1- Vocabulary

 We should help:

-The children- the poor people- the disabled/people with special needs- the elderly people- the adolescents- the homeless people- the jobless people- the sick people, etc.
+The children- the poor people- the disabled/people with special needs- the older people- the adolescents- the homeless people- the jobless people- the sick people, etc.

-- Hospitality: Ability to welcome people offering them food and shelter.
+• Hospitality: Ability to welcome people by offering them food and shelter.

-- Tolerance: The capacity of respecting the opinions, religion, or behavior of others.
+• Tolerance: The capacity to respect the opinions, religion, or behavior of others.

 Prefixes